Last updated on March 19th, 2021 at 11:53 pm

 Diamorphine, oxycodone, hydrocodone, fentanyl.
 Opioids – a broad classification for drugs that act on certain sensors in the brain to relieve pain.

 They are highly addictive and nationwide, the number of deaths caused by opioid overdose has been increasing at an alarming rate, particularly among a demographic that wouldn’t have been a large part of the opioid discussion two decades ago.
+The addiction treatment LA can help overcome addiction.

 “The demographics that we’re seeing are more white than black, more men than women and more middle-aged,” said Sara Schreiber, forensic technical director at the Milwaukee County Medical Examiner’s Office.
 “They’re typically between 40 and 60 years old.
 It’s not the young people in their 20s that some people would suspect.
 We’ve seen as old as 80.